kstudent/gspusi/README.md

 ## Does it really work?

-I tried it twice and succeded twice.
-Keep in mind that it really depends on someone else to unregister off that course.
-Your best bet to get a placement is near the unregister deadline mid october.
+I tried it twice and succeeded twice.
+Keep in mind that it really depends on someone else to sign off that course.
+Your best chance to get a placement is close to the deadline mid October.

 ## Why did you do this?

 USI course placement can be very frustrating.
 I would prefer a mechanism like a subscription queue, where people would register and move up on free places.
 Since there is no such thing yet, I wrote this script as a "replacement".

 Feel free to share!
-Final remark: If you already got a placement somehow but are not sure about attending, please consider unregistering so that others get the place!

 Cheers, kstudent